Animadversio/Animadversio.github.io/_academic_notes/Note on Computer Vision.md

+### Color Constancy Problem

-**Color Constancy Problem**: Learn to separate illumination and color in the representation!
+Learn to separate illumination and color in the representation!

 **Color prior**: